On this page

 A similar test will be applied where a student is seeking to attend a more distant school or college in order to follow a particular syllabus within the same subject.
 Suitability of courses will be determined by the Director of Children's Services taking into consideration evidence provided within the application process.

-An applicant will need to complete an application form which will be considered by officers on the SEND Travel Panel.
+An applicant will need to complete an application form which will be considered by a panel of officers.
 Blackpool Council will require relevant appropriate evidence in order to support the application and may need to share information with other agencies.
 In reaching a decision the panel will take into account any support being provided by other agencies.

 Assistance may be provided on a short term basis for cases involving